-- 1 Determine your residency for tax purposes (see page 1) for the period(s) during 2005-06 that you were in the JPDA then complete this schedule. - 2 Attach the completed schedule to page 3 of your tax return. - 3 Print X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return.
+- 1 Determine your residency for tax purposes (see Residency status on page 1) for the period(s) during 2007-08 that you were in the JPDA then complete this schedule. - 2 Attach the completed schedule to page 3 of your tax return. - 3 Print X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return.

-SCHEDULE O F ADDITIONAL INFORMATION - ITEM 19 - JOINT PETROLEUM DEVELOPMENT AREA
+SCHEDULE O F ADDITIONAL INFORMATION - ITEM 20 - JOINT PETROLEUM DEVELOPMENT AREA

-I declare that I wo orked in the joint petroleum development area.
+I declare that I wo orked in the Joint Petroleum Development Area.

-I I Name
+Name

 Tax file number

-Please tick the ap opropriate box.
+Please tick the ap ppropriate box.

 A I was a resident of Australia for the whole year.

 В I was a resident of Timor-Leste for the whole year.

-C I was a resident of a country other than Australia or Timor-Leste for the whole year.
+С I was a resident of a country other than Australia or Timor-Leste for the whole year.

-D I changed my residence during the income year (please provide details of the dates that cover each period).
+D I changed my residence during the income year (please provide details for each period).

-1 DAY MONTH YEAR
+I Dates DAY MONTH YEAR Image:

-Dates

-I

-I Dates
+I Dates DAY MONTH YEAR DAY MONTH YEAR

-1 DAY MONTH YEAR DAY MONTH YEAR
+I Dates DAY MONTH YEAR DAY MONTH YEAR

-Dates

-l .

-1

 Sign here